 Garbage cans are located throughout the camp.
-Scouts are reminded of their duty to be thrifty as well as clean.
+Scouts are reminded of their duty to be clean.
 Trash should not be kept for prolonged periods of time in any campsite.
-Packs should take their bags of trash to the dumpsters located behind the Dining Hall daily.
-Seven Mountains Scout Camp makes every effort to recycle many of the containers and other items we use each day.
-Please be mindful of the recycling practices of camp and follow the established guidelines.
-There are additional recycling containers in the Dining Hall as well as in front of the Trading Post.
+Troops should take their bags of trash to the dumpsters located behind the Dining Hall daily.
+Scouts should make every effort to recycle many of the containers and other items we use each day.
+Please be mindful of the recycling practices of camp.
+There are additional recycling containers at the Dining Hall and Trading Post.
 By the end of the week units should make certain that their recycling bin is emptied.
-There are recycling bins for glass, plastic, and metal located behind the Dining Hall.
+Recycling bins for glass, plastic, and metal are located behind the Dining Hall.